WPJohnny-plugins/affiliateroyale-to-affiliatewp/readme.md

 3. Run the script once. (https://yoursite.com/affiliateroyale-to-affiliatewp.php)
 4. It will show a success message, or throw a timeout error.
 5. If STEP 1 is successful, repeat for STEPS 2 and 3 but switching the comments.
-6. You should be done after three runs.
+6. You should be done after three successful runs.
 7. Please remove the file after use as it's a security vulnerability if left on your server.
 8. Look at your AffiliateWP info and see if it's correct.
 If yes, you can deactivate AffiliateRoyale.